 - There’s nothing wrong with briefly mentioning some key accomplishments from your own time as a student in your education section!
 (This is a good spot to add any supplementary courses or certifications, too.)

 - Use context to showcase how adaptable you are: Providing a variety of examples from different situations and class settings can make each average grade boost look more impressive.

 - Go for fonts that are highly readable and clear so that recruiters can skim your qualifications easily.
 They don’t have much time to spend on reading, so make sure they’re able to soak in as much of your academic excellence as possible!

 Be concise!
 You only have one page of resume space to spotlight your qualifications.
 Any longer than a page, and recruiters are more likely to push your resume aside than read it.

 Well . . . yes.
 But it isn’t so bad!
-Just re-read the job description and check for any keywords or standout phrasing that you can reflect in your resume.
+Just re-read the job description and check for any keywords or standout phrasing like “teacher of the year” or “distance learning” to reflect in your resume.
 Tailor these to each new institution, and you’re golden.

 The contextual examples you choose for your work history section tell a lot about you!
 You can use various classroom situations and curriculum-based initiatives to hone the angle you want to take with your resume and demonstrate your primary values.